SamueleD98/rt_assignment1/README.md

 The robot is able to constantly drive in the arena avoiding the golden boxes.
 Occasionally, when they are close, it is capable of grabbing and releasing the silver ones.

-You can find the whole documentation of the code [here](https://samueled98.github.io/rt_assignment1/) (as requested in the first assignment of the RT2 course)

 ## Installing and running
 The simulator requires a Python 2.7 installation, the [pygame](http://pygame.org/) library, [PyPyBox2D](https://pypi.python.org/pypi/pypybox2d/2.1-r331), and [PyYAML](https://pypi.python.org/pypi/PyYAML/).